ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

   Fill out this section with more detailed timestep rules as a function of risk category, as previewed in RT meeting

+  Note that artifact values for diarrheal diseases and LRI remission rates currently include rate adjustment -- we may want to remove this adjustment from the artifact values depending on our path forward.

 .. _nutritionoptimizationchild4.0:

 2.5 Simulation scenarios